tbftn/checkmk_plugins/netextreme_dom/README.md

-[PACKAGE]: ../../raw/master/packages/netextreme_dom-1.0.0.mkp "netextreme_dom-1.0.0.mkp"
+[PACKAGE]: packages/netextreme_dom-0.1.0.mkp "netextreme_dom-0.1.0.mkp"
 # Extreme Networks Optical Modules (SFP)

 This check will monitor the *rx_signal_power* and the *tx_signal_power* of Extreme Networks optical modules (SFP).

 > [!note]
-> This version has not been fully tested.
-Please use this MKP with caution!

-> [!note]
-> This plugin requires at least firmware version 30.x.
+> This plugin requires at least Extreme Networks' firmware version 30.x.
 It has not been tested with earlier versions.

 > [!caution]
 > There is currently a bug in Extreme Networks' firmware.
 The "etsysEntitySfpSensorState" returns a value of 6 (highAlarm) instead of 4 (normal).
 This error only occurs in SNMP queries and not in the CLI.
 To resolve the issue, you need at least firmware version v31.7.1.4-patch1-77 or v32.3.x.

 ### Check information

 #### Service
 - Creates one service **DOM Port** per installed SFP and each Channel with DOM functionality
 - DOMs are only recognized if the corresponding interface is not in AdminStatus 2 (disabled)